Hugocodesdude/Project_4/README.md

 3. Tools & Method
 4. Code breakdown
 5. Visualisation
+6. Conclusions
+6. Next Steps

 ---------

 ## 1. Project Focus
-Using SQL and creating our own API the focus of this project demonstrate our abiliy to upload data into mySQL, create an API and call quieres.
+Using SQL and creating our own API the focus of this project is to demonstrate our abiliy to upload data into mySQL, create an API and call quieres.
 I chose to collect Donald Trump's rally speeches text to transform, upload and analyse.

 ----------
 ## 2. Questions & Hypothesis